cakiki/amoc-hackathon/README.md

 Sometime Github refuses to render jupyter notebooks; use this [nbviewer page](https://nbviewer.jupyter.org/github/cakiki/amoc-hackathon/tree/main/notebooks/) to see the notebooks in the browser with no live python kernel.

+To run the dashboard, make sure you've run the data download targets from the Makefile, and make sure you're running a container with host networking because the Panel Server chooses a random port. (**network** in Makefile target)

 ## Context:
 The following is taken verbatim from the [Hackathon description](https://www.eventbrite.co.uk/e/amoc-hackathon-tickets-137288520661):